bberg/repo4/content/advertise.md

 :FeatureExample

 ## Sponsoring
-Elevate your brand by becoming a sponsor on MintedDirectory.
+Elevate your brand by becoming a sponsor on MonitoringDirectory.
 Sponsors enjoy exclusive placement on the homepage, capturing the attention of our growing audience of security professionals and decision-makers.
 This is an excellent opportunity to build brand awareness and establish your monitoring station as an industry leader.

 :SponsorExample{title="SafeSecure Monitoring" description="24/7 professional monitoring you can trust. 🔒"}